An equivariant index theorem for hypoelliptic operators: The transverse index theorem of Connes and Moscovici

 By definition (\cite{ConIHES}), the Chern-Connes character $\ch(H,F)\in HP^1(\A)$ is the image of the operator trace under the excision map associated to this extension.
 On the other hand, the homomorphism $\E\to\Psi^0$, $(Q,a)\mapsto Q$ yields a commutative diagram of extensions

 The conclusion then follows from the naturality of excision. $ {\square}$ \end{pr} We apply this to the hypoelliptic operators constructed by Connes and Moscovici in \cite{CM1995}.
 Let $M$ be an oriented foliated manifold and $G\subset\Diff(M)$ a discrete group of orientation-preserving diffeomorphisms mapping leaves to leaves.
-We make the hypothesis that $G$ has \emph{no fixed points} on $M$.
+We make the hypothesis that $G$ has \emph{freely}, so that only the identity element has fixed points on $M$.
 We denote by $V\subset TM$ the subbundle tangent to the leaves and by $N=TM/V$ the normal bundle; both are equivariant $G$-bundles by construction.
 Assume that $V$ and $N$ are provided with $G$-invariant euclidean structures, called $G$-invariant \emph{triangular structures} in \cite{CM1995}.
 Then the hermitean vector bundle

 is $G$-equivariant, and the euclidean structures on $V,N$ determine a $G$-invariant volume form on $M$ via the canonical isomorphism of top-degree forms $\Lambda^{\max}V\otimes\Lambda^{\max}N \cong \Lambda^{\max}M$.
 Let $H = L^2(M,E)$ be the Hilbert space of square-integrable sections of $E$ with respect to the hermitean structure and volume form.
 The crossed-product algebra